Getting Started

 Prerequisites

 Before writing Spring AI applications, we need to prepare the local development environment.
 Obviously, we need to have Java installed and configured.
-We also need to have a large language model (LLM) ready for testing.
+We also need to have a large language model (LLM) ready for development and testing.

 Java